dsalathe/blog/src/data/posts/017-obsidian-tuto-03.md

 ## Tutorial Overview: Advanced Methods Revealed

-Having mastered the fundamentals in Part 1, you are now ready for the advanced techniques that separate amateur note-takers from master knowledge architects.
-This is Part 2 of our comprehensive three-part series that transforms scattered thinking into systematic excellence:
+Having mastered the fundamentals in Parts 1 and 2, you are now ready for the advanced techniques that separate amateur note-takers from master knowledge architects.
+This is Part 3 of our comprehensive five-part series that transforms scattered thinking into systematic excellence:

-### Part 1 - The Foundation (Completed):
+### Parts 1 & 2 - The Foundation (Completed):
 Vault creation, markdown mastery, internal linking, DATA framework organization, and rich metadata management with images.

-### Part 2 (This Tutorial) - Advanced Automation:
+### Part 3 (This Tutorial) - Advanced Automation & Visualization:

 **Chapter V**: The Art of Automation - _Templates that eliminate repetitive work and ensure consistency_